 Even casual fans know that The Yes Album is the band’s first true masterpiece.
-What they don’t know is that the band had already set out on that path with Peter Banks.
+What many of them don’t know is that the band had already set out on that path with Peter Banks.
 Tony Kaye stuck around long enough to enjoy the band’s success, and you’ll hear some of that foreshadowed on “Survival” and “Looking Around.”
-But before any of that happens, you’ll be struck by how much Banks sounds like Steve Howe—and then you realize that Banks really set the template for Howe to follow.
-That’s not to take anything away from Howe, who is not only a brilliant guitarist but an amazing songwriter.
+But before any of that happens, you’ll be struck by how much Banks sounds like Steve Howe—followed by the realization that Banks set the template for Howe.
+That’s not to take anything away from Howe, who is both a brilliant guitarist and an amazing songwriter.
 The remark is intended to show that Yes already knew what kind of music they wanted to play from the beginning, they just hadn’t fully decided who they wanted to play it with yet.

 In many ways, the first Yes album is a flawed gem.
 A good half of the album is classic Yes, including the often overlooked “Harold Land,” which provides a nearly perfect template for Genesis to follow on Trespass.
 The other half shows a band still finding its voice.
 As with Vanilla Fudge and Deep Purple, Yes gives the Fab Four a fresh coat of paint on “Every Little Thing” and adds a terrific version of The Byrds’ “I See You” that improves on the original.
 (Banks actually sounds like Roger McGuinn on both tracks.)
 On “Yesterday And Today” and “Sweetness” (the band’s first single), Anderson goes after a sweeter, softer vibe, but the group hadn’t unlocked the keys to that airy kingdom yet.
 In fact, Jon’s voice is honestly a little annoying on this album sometimes.
 (There, I said it.)